 Note

-This scope item is valid for the following countries, which are in scope of this SAP Best Practices solution: AE, AU, SA, US.
+This scope item is valid for the following countries in scope of this SAP Best Practices: AE, AU, SA, US.

-Country-specific details are also described, either in the Procedure tables directly or in the separate chapter and its subchapters towards the end of the document.
+Country-specific details are described, too, either in the Procedure tables directly or in the separate chapter Country-Specific Fields and its subchapters towards the end of the document.

-Hyperlinks to chapter have been added in the Procedure tables within this chapter where applicable.
+Hyperlinks to chapter Country-Specific Fields have been added in the Procedure tables within this chapter where applicable.
 You can always jump back by using the Back button on the Quick Access Toolbar of the Word document.

 Recommendation

 To add the Back button, select the Customize Quick Access Toolbar drop-down and select More Commands.
 In the Choose commands from drop-down list, choose Commands Not in the Ribbon.
-Scroll down in the list and select Back.
-Select Add, then select OK.
+Scroll down in the list and select Back. select Add, then select OK.

 Recommendation